Motor racing-Bottas leads Hamilton as Mercedes dominate Russian GP practice | Sports-Games

 Motor racing-Bottas leads Hamilton as Mercedes dominate Russian GP practice

-Bottas, who led Hamilton in both of Friday's sessions, ended the day with a fastest time of one minute 33.593 seconds, with the Briton just 0.044 seconds behind his team mate.
-Hamilton's hopes of finally clinching a landmark 100th win and possibly retaking the championship lead received a boost, with Red Bull opting to fit title rival and championship leader Verstappen's car with a fresh engine that triggered penalties.

-The Dutchman, who leads Hamilton by five points in the overall standings and was already carrying a three-place grid penalty for a crash that took both drivers out of the last race in Monza, was third and sixth quickest, respectively, in Friday's two sessions.
-Bottas, a Sochi specialist who took his maiden Formula One victory at the track in 2017, is targeting his first win of the season.
+Valtteri Bottas spearheaded a dominant first day of practice for Mercedes at the Russian Grand Prix ahead of Lewis Hamilton, whose bid for a 100th F1 win was boosted with Max Verstappen set to start Sunday's race last after a power unit change.
+The Finn, a specialist around the Sochi track, ended the day 0.044 seconds clear of his British team mate with a benchmark time of one minute 33.593 seconds, having already gone fastest ahead of Hamilton in the first hour of racing.

+"From the first run I had a good confidence with the car and the balance was actually very good," said the 32-year-old, who claimed his maiden Formula One win in Sochi in 2017.
+"So all we had to do (were) minor adjustments during the day."
+Hamilton trails Verstappen by five points in the standings.
+His chances of taking a fifth win this year and the championship lead already looked good with the Dutchman on a three-place grid penalty for a crash that saw both exit the last race in Monza.

-But the 32-year-old, who is joining Alfa Romeo next season and has not won since last year's race in Russia, said he would be prepared to "take one for the team" and let Hamilton win if the situation arose.
-Mercedes, 18 points clear of Red Bull in the constructors' championship, have won all seven races held in Sochi since the 2014 Winter Olympic venue first hosted a grand prix that year.
+Bottas, gunning for his first victory of the year, had also said he would be prepared to "take one for the team" and let Hamilton win if needed.
+Mercedes, who are 18 points clear of Red Bull in the constructors' championship, have won every race at Sochi since the 2014 Winter Olympic venue joined the calendar that year.

+After Verstappen's grid drop, Hamilton's prospects look even better.
+"It's definitely a shame for him but we've got to try and capitalise on that," said the seven-times champion, who last won at his home British Grand Prix in July and has taken four wins to Verstappen's seven this year.

+"A one-two would be spectacular for us as a team."
+Verstappen, who fought his way up to fifth in the 2018 Sochi race after being dropped to 19th by engine and gearbox-related penalties, will try to limit the damage to his overall lead.

+"We just try to make the best possible racecar for this weekend, of course, once we decided to take that engine," said the 23-year-old.
+"So I hope it's going to work out."
+FRONT WING

-Pierre Gasly ended Friday's running third quickest for AlphaTauri, but the Frenchman lost his front wing after clattering over the kerbs in the closing seconds of the session.
-Lando Norris, who completed a one-two for McLaren behind race winner Daniel Ricciardo at the last race in Italy, was fourth quickest ahead of Alpine's Esteban Ocon.
+Pierre Gasly ended Friday's running third quickest for AlphaTauri, although the Frenchman lost his front wing after clattering over the kerbs in the closing seconds of the session.
+Lando Norris, who completed a one-two for McLaren behind race winner Daniel Ricciardo at the last race in Italy, was fourth quickest.

-Carlos Sainz was seventh for Ferrari ahead of Fernando Alonso in his Alpine and Aston Martin's Sebastian Vettel.
-Charles Leclerc in the other Ferrari, who like Verstappen will start from the back after a power unit change, rounded out the top 10.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)